JWock82/Pynite/README.md

 # PyNite
 A 3D frame, truss, and beam finite element library for Python.

-PyNite is still a relatively new project, and as such may still have a few bugs in it.
-Documentation is gradually improving.
-New features are being added on a regular basis and sample problems are being run through it to isolate errors and bugs.
-PyNite's accuracy and capabilities are improving rapidly.
+# Contributors Welcome
+If you would like to contribute to this project to expand, debug or improve it, I am looking for more contributors.
+I'd like to get the library solving more than just frames.
+I would also like to add graphics capabilities and a user interface, but I'm not sure I have the time to tackle that project myself.
+If you have experience in these areas your contribution would be greatly appreciated.
+If not, your contributions and ideas would still be welcome.
+Contact me through GitHub and let me know if you're interested.